 History of CBD

 Its use has continued over the centuries.
 However, its composition and the definition of CBD have long remained unknown.
-Indeed, cannabinoids, molecules present within cannabaceae, were only discovered in the early XNUMXth century.
+Indeed, cannabinoids, molecules present within cannabaceae, were only discovered at the beginning of the XNUMXth century.
 THC and CBD are the two cannabinoids that directly generated the most research.

 Discovery of cannabidiol and other cannabinoids